-Many household cleaners, including bleach (chlorine) products sold in supermarkets, claim to help with mold removal.
+Many household cleaners, including bleach (chlorine) products sold in supermarkets, claim to help with mould removal.
 Doubtless, regular cleaning regimes with detergents and bleach will help reduce the likelihood of mould growth in the home.
-Particular attention should be paid to kitchens (especially under sinks and in cupboards, bathrooms and cold or poorly ventilated parts of the home.
+Particular attention should be paid when cleaning kitchens (especially under sinks and in cupboards, bathrooms and cold or poorly ventilated parts of the home.

-The following simple methods of removing dangerous black mould also work on other types of surface mold removal.
+The following simple methods of removing dangerous black mould also work on other types of surface mould removal.
 The disinfectants and antifungals help you avoid using hazardous chemicals such as bleach (chlorine) and ammonia or some of the expensive commercial cleaners sold in the household aisle of your supermarket.
 It’s another instance of how going back to basics or going green can be both less toxic.
-It is also kinder to your pocket helping you not have to apply for a loan online.
-Save money and use these great mold removal cleaning tips.
+Save money and use these great mould removal cleaning tips.

 Tea tree oil